thaumazo/www.thaumazo.org/src/content/community/people/kenneth-spencer.md

 projects: []
 ---

-Kenneth is an entrepreneur and web developer with 20 years experience architecting and developing several products including addiction cessation and Content Management Systems.
-He is passionate about using cutting edge technology to overcome practical challenges that benefit people and organizations.
+Kenneth is a retired entrepreneur and web developer with 20 years of industry experience, He has architected and developed various products, including addiction cessation and Content Management Systems.
+He remains passionate about cutting-edge technologies that address practical challenges to benefit people and organizations.